OSGeo/OSGeoLive-doc/en/quickstart/osgearth_quickstart.rst

 * Open a console and start the osgearth viewer::

   export OSG_FILE_PATH=/usr/share/osgearth
   osgearth_viewer --window 50 50 900 700 /usr/share/osgearth/maps/srtm.earth

 You should see a globe with satellite imagery.

 * Click to navigate; right-click or scroll wheel to zoom in and out.
 * Drag mouse with left+right click for tilt.
-* Press 'h' for help.
+* Press :kbd:`h` for help.
-* hit the 'escape' key to quit
+* hit the :kbd:`ESCAPE` key to quit

 Running osgviewer with an OpenStreetMap overlay